Updated July, 2021

-As anybody who has worked in a startup can see, this is the wrong question to ask.
-These are very different roles, and the roles themselves change and evolve as the startup grows.
-Both are important for the business to scale.
+CTO or VP Engineering?
+What’s the difference and which one should you aim for in your job search?
+In fact, these are very different roles, and the roles themselves change and evolve as the startup grows.
+Both are important for a business to scale.

 The CTO is the #1 technical guru of the company.
 He or she has deep insights into the protectable technologies and core competencies of the company.
 He or she stays abreast of cutting-edge research and development in his or her area of expertise, and in adjacent areas of interest that might have an impact on the company’s technical direction.